Unrealshadow/QGames_Unity/README.md

 3. Completed game loop, with game restart.
 4. Added particle effects, SFX and BGM.
 5. Added dash move for player.
+6. Added animations to player, enemies.
+7. Made addition of new enemies easier.

 #### All components and values are editable from the inspector for easy tweaking.